 Overview of the SBE Series

-The Sustainable Built Environment (SBE) series of conferences began in 2000, operates on a three-year cycle and now includes four international organizations as co-owners:
+The Sustainable Built Environment (SBE) series of conferences began in 2000, operates on a three-year cycle and now includes five international organizations as co-owners:

 - International Council for Research and Innovation in Building and Construction (CIB, www.cibworld.nl)